All Episodes

 They will actually encourage economic growth.

-And also it's just to be conformant with the rules.
+And also, it's just to be conformant with the rules.

 We have Senate budget rules that we have to be mindful of.

-We don't personally like in the House, but we need to follow if we want to make sure that it's privileged.
+So those sunsets are things that are done to make sure that this bill conforms to the rules we don't personally like in the House, but we need to follow if we want to make sure that it's privileged.

-As a quick follow-up, I mean there is this expectation that Congress will act later to extend those.
+As a quick follow-up, I mean, there is this expectation that Congress will act later to extend those.

 I believe that as well.

-Uh two bits of information.
+Two bits of information.

-The Republicans in the Congress took a pair of steps today to drive their tax reform bill, and you have a key committee now, approved the tax package uh after some last minute changes while Republican Senators uh made public their details.
+The Republicans in the Congress took a pair of steps today to drive their tax reform bill.

 Well, 2019 doesn't help anybody out.